 There are other strategies for connecting sentences.
 You can use parallel structure.
 You can ask questions about what you’ve just said.
 There’s no need then to get stuck in a rut—move around the pieces until you’re happy with the result.

-To practice what you’ve learned, print out our worksheet on Combining Sentences Exercise or do the exercise on hypotaxis and parataxis.
+To practice what you’ve learned, print out our Combining Sentences Exercise or do the exercise on hypotaxis and parataxis.